bcavarun/docker/Notes.md

 ## Docker overview
 * Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+* Containerization is increasingly popular because containers are:
+ * Flexible: Even the most complex applications can be containerized.
+ * Lightweight: Containers leverage and share the host kernel, making them much more efficient in terms of system resources than virtual machines.
+ * Portable: You can build locally, deploy to the cloud, and run anywhere.
+ * Loosely coupled: Containers are highly self sufficient and encapsulated, allowing you to replace or upgrade one without disrupting others.
+ * Scalable: You can increase and automatically distribute container replicas across a datacenter.
+ * Secure: Containers apply aggressive constraints and isolations to processes without any configuration required on the part of the user.

 ## Docker Engine
 * Docker Engine is a client-server application with these major components: